nos49/Networking-Projects/🏢 Advanced VLAN Segmentation, STP Optimization & EtherChannel Implementation.md

 ## 📌 Network Topology Setup
 ![Network Topology](pictures/netdesign.png)

+Explanation:
+This section describes the overall structure of the network, including the placement of switches and VLAN assignments.
+The topology ensures proper segmentation and communication between different VLANs.
 ```
 Layer 3 Switch (SW1) is placed on the right side of the network and connects to SW2 via GigabitEthernet0/2.
 Layer 2 Switch (SW2) is positioned to the left of SW1 and connects via FastEthernet0/1.